canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 <select class="form-control" can-change="restaurantSelected">
 ```

-We added an onChange event by adding the `can-change` attribute to the select
+A `change` event handler was created by adding the `can-change` attribute to
-tag.
-The value of that attribute maps to a property on the can.Component's
+the select tag.
+The value of that attribute maps to a property on the
-scope, which acts as the event handler.
+`can.Component`'s scope, which acts as the event handler.

 Open up `restaurant_list.js` and modify the scope as follows: